The Pros and Cons of Inpatient and Outpatient Rehab

 • Being in an inpatient program can also benefit your loved ones, who may need time by themselves to work through the emotional tolls of damaged relationships, while at the same time working with you and your therapists to mend those relationships during family counselling sessions.

 • An inpatient rehab facility gives you round the clock support and care, as well as the ability to talk to people who have a first-hand understanding of the challenges of addiction.
+To find out more, read our guide on what inpatient rehab is usually like.

 Outpatient Rehabilitation